 FIRST: I direct the Probate Judge to appoint anyone of his choosing, including one of my creditors, to administer all property in my name and distribute it under this Will.

-SECOND: I direct that all my assets be sold and converted to cash.
+SECOND: I direct that all my personal property including cars, boats, snowmobiles, etc. shall go to my spouse, unless there is an objection; otherwise my assets will be sold and converted to cash.

 THIRD: I direct that all of my debts be paid, including taxes, probate fees, administrative fees and attorney fees.

-FOURTH: If I am married and my spouse survives me, I direct one-half of my separate property be paid to my spouse, if I have one child; and one-third to my spouse if I have two or more children.
+FOURTH: If I am married and my spouse survives me, I direct all of my property to my spouse, unless I have children who are not children of my spouse, if so, then one-half of my separate property be paid to my spouse and the balance to my children.

 FIFTH: I direct the balance of my estate be paid to my children equally, in cash.
 If any child is a minor then the judge can appoint some person to act as guardian for the minor child until the child is eighteen(18) at which time I direct that child receive his share outright regardless of his financial or emotional maturity.